LGBudd/KORD-KMKE-Custom-Scenery/README.md

 ### To Download

-Note that the file KORD_KMKE_SourceCode.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.
+Note that the file KORD-KMKE_Data_Files.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.

 The KORD_KMKE_Custom_Scenery files are available for download at the following link https://drive.google.com/drive/folders/1u5Y2KHQvpC88teBWVHXiXIJLXlnbitrz?usp=sharing.
 There you can download the following zip archives: Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Details.zip, Terrain.zip and (optionally) Orthophotos.zip.
 You may also download custom materials definitions and textures in the file Illinois-data.zip, which should help make the scenery more realistic.